Buffalo Bill Museum Collections

 - Financial, logistical, operational, and promotional aspects of Buffalo Bill’s Wild West, the Buffalo Bill Combination, and competing enterprises of a similar nature.

-- Individuals’ lives and work in the Rocky Mountain West and/or northern Great Plains, including, but not limited to, ranching, farming, and mining.
+- Individuals’ lives and work in the Rocky Mountain West and/or northern Great Plains, including ranching, farming, mining, and more.

 - Folk, vernacular, and popular culture of the American West, including, though not limited to, saddles and other equestrian gear, apparel, dime novels, iconography, western memorabilia, promotional and tourism literature, and advertising artwork.